Common user-generated content FAQs answered by experts

 What types of UGC video formats work best for ads?

-For ads, the UGC video formats that usually work best are short vertical selfie-style videos that show the product or outcome fast, like testimonial reviews, problem-solution demos, and before-and-after clips.
+The UGC video formats that work best for ads are short vertical videos that feel native to the platform, especially testimonial clips, problem-solution demos, creator reviews, before-and-after videos, and simple founder or staff explainers.

 UGC content quote